Sitefinity/performance-whitepaper-webapp/README.md

 For detailed instructions for adding the Sitefinity Nuget server, go to [Sitefinity NuGet repository](http://nuget.sitefinity.com/#/home).

 For a full list of the referenced packages and their versions see the [**packages.config**](https://github.com/Sitefinity/performance-whitepaper-webapp/blob/master/packages.config).
-For a history and additional information related to package versions on different releases of this repository, see the page [*Releases*](https://github.com/Sitefinity/performance-whitepaper-webapp/releases).
+For a history and additional information related to package versions on different releases of this repository, see the [*Releases*](https://github.com/Sitefinity/performance-whitepaper-webapp/releases) page.

 ### **Installation instructions:**